LoLei/2022_09_22_challenge/README.md

 - No numbers in talk names
 - Input lines generally conform to format, although some cleaning is performed
 - There can be an infinite number of tracks, not only two

-## TODOs

-- Networking event start time should be the same in all tracks